bitrise-io/bitrise/README.md

 is installed and available, but if you forget to do this it'll be performed the first time you call `bitrise run`.

+You can enable shell completion for the `bitrise run` command: [https://blog.bitrise.io/workflow-id-completion](https://blog.bitrise.io/workflow-id-completion)

 ## Tutorials and Examples

 You can find examples in the [_examples](https://github.com/bitrise-io/bitrise/tree/master/_examples) folder.